ryan-utopia/ryan-utopia.github.io/_pages/about.md

 # Jiayan Chen (陈嘉焰)
 Junior undergraduate in Beijing Normal University (Zhuhai)<br />
 Artificial Intelligence (Innovation Program)<br />

-*This page was updated on 25th April, 2024*
+*This page was updated on 24th May, 2024*

 <font color="#000080"> I am looking for a Ph.D/Mphil position in 2025 fall, please contact me if you are interested in me! </font>

 ## Education and Experience